 - 1. Management, evolution, approaches and principles for various industries

 - 2. Different types of organizational structures

 - 3. Industrial operations and management

 - 4. Objectives and steps in work study

 - 5. Network analysis -PERT and CPM

-Course Outcomes: At the end of the course completion, student would be able to:
+Course Outcomes: At the end of this course, the student will be able to: